 Design & Portability

 The Avantree ANC032 is similar to the TT-BH046 when it comes to its design.
 It looks simple, but unlike the TT, the ANC has a hint of that high-tech charm.
-The earpads alone look futuristic and they blend perfectly with the rest of the headset.
+The earpads alone look futuristic, and they blend perfectly with the rest of the headset.
 Naturally, you’ll be able to swivel them at about 90°.
 And since they are lightweight, you can carry them around anywhere with zero issues.

 But how does it cancel out the noise?
 The short answer is ‘quite well,’ though not as well as other products on this list.
 Nevertheless, if you need a headset that cancels out low-frequency sounds, you’ll love the ANC.

-The Best Headphones For Airplane Travel Under $100 are… COWIN E7 PRO
+Best Travel Headphones are… COWIN E7 PRO